Saturday, May 25, 2013

 DAY 1 - TRAVEL,...lots of it!

-Our adventure began with an early morning check-in at the American counter at BNA.
-Unfortunately hordes of travelers were lined up and waiting to have their bags checked, passports scanned and patience tested.
+Our adventure began with an early morning check-in at the American Airlines counter at BNA.
+Hordes of travelers were lined up and waiting to have their bags checked, passports scanned and patience tested.
 Los Angeles was their destination and people were hyped.
-So we joined the line and made the best of the American mayhem.
+So, we joined the line and made the best of the American mayhem.

 Korean Air

-When I began looking at flights several months ago Michelle advised me to search for 2 things -- 1. shortest travel time 2. flights on Korean Air,....and boy am I glad she did!
+When I began looking at flights several months prior to our trip, Michelle advised me to search for 2 things -- 1. shortest travel time 2. flights on Korean Air,....and boy, am I glad she did!

-After landing in LA we realized quickly that we needed to find the International Concourse.
-After a long walk around LAX and tour around the construction we landed in another world,...where very few fair-haired, blue-eyed people exist.
+After landing in LA we quickly realized we needed to find the International Concourse.
+After a long walk around LAX, concourse construction, adapted signage we landed in another world,...where very few fair-haired, blue-eyed people exist.
 The Korean Air ticket agent was very kind and helpful, advising us to get to the gate early because "it requires an hour of boarding".

-After a leisurely lunch and a quiet respite of checking emails and Facebook I left Graham to go check the status of boarding (the dialect was difficult to understand via the loud speaker).
+After a leisurely lunch and a quiet respite of checking emails and social media, I left Graham to go check the status of boarding.
+(The dialect was difficult to understand via the loud speaker).
 I was surprised to find a busy and organized crew setting up for our boarding.
 We were flying on a big plane and this crew was prepared to get us onboard in an efficient manner.

-As we boarded the plane we realized why some people pay the extra money for an upgrade.
+As we boarded the plane, we realized why some people paid the extra money for an upgrade.
 The First Class seats were very impressive.
 And we didn't even see the Priority Class area!

 Our LONG flight was pretty uneventful, just lloonnngggg.
-We were very thankful for the 'extras' Korean Air provides for their passengers.
-Soft blankets, bottled water, good food (and alot of it), personal video screens for watching movies/TV shows, listening to music, playing games, watching the flight progress or our landings and take-offs.
+We were grateful for the 'extras' Korean Air provides for their passengers.
+Soft blankets, bottled water, plenty of good food, personal video screens for watching movies/TV shows, listening to music, playing games, watching the flight progress or our landings and take-offs.
 In spite of the perks, it was tough for either of us to sleep.
 We were both thankful to feel the wheels touch the ground in Seoul.

-Graham and I knew we had about an hour and a half before our plane left for Hanoi.
-So, we decided to get something to eat (an American snack).
-While going through security, the officer asked if I had a laptop, iPad, etc. I said "yes" and began searching through my backpack.
+The officer inquired if I had an electronic device, I said "yes" and began searching through my backpack.
 No iPad.
-There we were in a busy security line in a foreign country and I realize I left an electronic device on another plane on the other side of the airport.
+There we were in a busy security line in a foreign country and I've left my electronic device on another plane,...on the other side of the airport.
 PANIC.
 So, we hustled through security and began looking for our departure gate.
 Seoul has a BIG AIRPORT,..it was a long walk.
-(At this point we've been awake for many hours, any distance would have been a long walk....)
+(At this point we've been awake for many hours, any distance would have been a long walk...)

 2 comments: